Call for Papers

 Topics include (but are not limited to):

-All submissions must be original, not under review elsewhere, and must follow the formatting instructions specified in the workshop call for papers.
+All submissions must be original, not under review elsewhere, and must follow the formatting instructions specified in the next section bellow.
 Final page limits and camera-ready requirements will align with the VLDB 2026 workshop guidelines and the proceedings venue (if applicable).

 Format

-Authors should format their papers using the following style file, and ensure that they fill in the correct conference year (VLDB 2026) and the workshop name (QC&DKM 2026 - Workshop on Quantum Computing and Data/Knowledge Management) in the VLDB Workshop Reference Format of paper: VLDB Workshop Style File
+Authors should format their papers using the following style file, and ensure that they fill in the correct conference year (VLDB 2026) and the workshop name (QC&DKM 2026 - 2nd Workshop on Quantum Computing and Data/Knowledge Management) in the VLDB Workshop Reference Format of paper: VLDB Workshop Style (zip file)

 Review Process